 - Choose the season with care: the best time to visit Tanzania with kids is probably the cooler, dry season that runs from June to September – ideal for European & North American families on summer break.
 It’s best to avoid visiting from March till May since this is the time of the rainy season in Tanzania.
 Moreover, the dry season offers the best possibility to experience the Great Migration, which is something that most definitely should not be missed when in Tanzania!
 Another great option would be to visit in the early months of the year, particularly January and February, if you need to cut costs.
 This is not peak season, so the prices will be a little bit more friendly!

 - Health first: check what vaccinations are needed, and make sure to carry malarial prophylactics, mosquito nets for sleeping, and long-sleeved shirts.
 Moreover, it’s best to keep insect repellent with you at all times.
 Avoid shorts, though it might be hot, and always have you and your kids wear socks and put on mosquito repellent.

 - Watch the food: avoid street food for children, and carry fresh and dried fruit and bottled juices that you can replenish in the cities.

-- For infants: carry a small blanket or your changing pad, baby foods, powdered milk, disposable nappies, baby wipes, etc. You won’t get them anywhere except the bigger towns and cities, so keep tabs on when you are running low – you can check out our guide to the best backpack style of diaper bags ideal for active adventures with small kids.
+- For infants: carry a small blanket or your changing pad, baby foods, powdered milk, disposable nappies, baby wipes, etc. You won’t get them anywhere except in the bigger towns and cities, so keep tabs on when you are running low – you can check out our guide to the best backpack style of diaper bags, ideal for active adventures with small kids.

 - Check age restrictions: most wildlife lodges and safari camps will not accommodate children below 8 or 12 years of age, so check before booking.